mattcroat/joy-of-code/posts/sveltekit-window-is-not-defined/sveltekit-window-is-not-defined.md

 ---
-title: How To Solve "Window Is Not Defined" In SvelteKit
+title: How To Deal With "Window Is Not Defined" In SvelteKit
 description: How to deal with the "window is not defined" error in SvelteKit.
 slug: sveltekit-window-is-not-defined
 published: 2022-12-14